Managed Services vs Outsourcing

 Imagine a company that wants reliable help desk coverage for employees.
 With staff augmentation, the company hires contractors and manages schedules, training, knowledge bases, and daily ticket priorities.

-With managed services, the provider commits to defined coverage, ticket handling standards, escalation rules, and reporting.
 The company focuses on governance: what “good service” means, which issues must escalate, and how user experience is measured.
+The provider focuses on operations.

 Contract details that matter